JibstaMan/eddi-cli/README.md

 npx eddi-cli init
 ```

 This will create a folder for each personality that exists in EDDI.
 Each of these folders will have a `_personality.json` file, which serves as the entry-point for the `build` and `watch` commands.
 This file has references to all the template files.
-You can move or rename template files, as long as you also update the reference in `_personality.json`.
+The `build` will fail when any of these references don't point to a file.

 ### Building a personality